openmod/openmod-docs/content/development-guide/services.md

-# Services and Dependency Injection
+# Services and dependency injection

 OpenMod, like other modern .NET projects, uses the [dependency injection pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).
 This guide aims to simplify it and explain what it means for plugin developers using OpenMod.

 Plugins, commands, event listeners, and services can automatically get references to plugins or any other services provided by OpenMod just by adding their interfaces to the constructor.
+See the example below.

 ## Dependency injection example
 Let's see this in action: